jackiehjm/stx-docs/doc/source/deploy_install_guides/current/virtual_aio_simplex.rst

-Other than the OpenStack-specific configurations required in the underlying StarlingX/Kubernetes infrastructure (described in the installation steps for the Starlingx Kubernetes platform above), the installation of containerized OpenStack for StarlingX is independent of deployment configuration.
+Other than the OpenStack-specific configurations required in the underlying StarlingX/Kubernetes infrastructure (described in the installation steps for the StarlingX Kubernetes platform above), the installation of containerized OpenStack for StarlingX is independent of deployment configuration.
 Refer to the :doc:`Install OpenStack guide <install_openstack>` for installation instructions.